vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 <!-- https://github.com/vmware-tanzu-private/tkg-docs/tree/main/tkg-docs.vmware.com/vsphere -->
 # Prepare to Deploy Management Clusters to vSphere

 This topic explains how to prepare your environment before you deploy a management or stand-alone cluster on vSphere.

-Before you can use the Tanzu CLI or the Tanzu Community Edition Installer to deploy a management or workload cluster, you must prepare your vSphere environment.
 You must:
    - Download and import the OVF image and covert it to a template.
-   - Create a ssh key pair (if you don't already have one), you will provide the public key part of the SSH key pair to Tanzu Community Edition Installer when you deploy the management or workload cluster.
+   - Create a ssh key pair (if you don't already have one), and provide the public key part of the SSH key pair to Tanzu Community Edition Installer when you deploy the management or standalone cluster.

 ## Before you begin
 Ensure that vSphere meets the following general requirements:
-- **(ENG TEAM -  PLEASE COMMENT ON VERSIONS)** A vSphere 7, vSphere 6.7u3, VMware Cloud on AWS, or Azure VMware Solution account with:
+- **(++ENG TEAM -  PLEASE COMMENT ON VERSIONS++)** A vSphere 7, vSphere 6.7u3, VMware Cloud on AWS, or Azure VMware Solution account with:
     - **vSphere 6.7**: an Enterprise Plus license
     - **vSphere 7** see [vSphere with Tanzu Provides Management Cluster](#mc-vsphere7) below.
 - **(ENG TEAM -  PLEASE COMMENT ON OBJECTS)**Your vSphere instance has the following objects in place: